 - See, that was easy!

 Looking for bones from grass fed, free range animals for your broth?
 Vancouver Farmers Markets has a wide variety of ranchers and producers on our roster.
-Empire Valley Beef, Vale Farms, and Greendale Meats are great sources for beef, and Goldwing, K & M Farms, and Lamington Heritage Farm are all good choices for chicken and poultry.
+Aurora View Farms, Central Park Farms, Empire Valley Beef, Outwest Ranches and Windy Creek Farm are great sources for beef, and Goldwing, K & M Farms, and Rockweld Farms are all good choices for chicken and poultry.
 More info on vendors and products on our product search page.